Diagnosis

 Therapy

-To address the physical and mental effects of a stroke on you or your child, your doctor may recommend an evaluation by a psychiatrist or therapist.
-Without surgery, moyamoya disease can cause mental decline due to narrowing blood vessels.
-A psychiatrist may look for signs of problems with thinking and reasoning skills, or monitor you or your child for signs that those problems are worsening.
+To address the physical and mental effects of a stroke on you or your child, your health care provider may recommend an evaluation by a psychiatrist or therapist.
+Without surgery, moyamoya disease can cause cognitive decline due to narrowing blood vessels.
+A psychiatrist may look for signs of problems with thinking and reasoning skills.
+The psychiatrist also may monitor you or your child for signs that those problems are worsening.

 Preparing for your appointment

-If you or your child has been diagnosed with moyamoya disease, you'll most likely be referred to a doctor who specializes in brain conditions (neurologist).
-You can prepare to discuss the subject with your doctor at your next appointment.
+If you or your child has been diagnosed with moyamoya disease, you'll most likely be referred to a doctor who specializes in brain conditions, known as a neurologist.

 What you can do